brianglass/anastasis/files/26_september.md

 **Theotokion.**

-Let us now bring to GodÂ’s Mother an outstanding prayer of thanks, and let us now cry out: Hail, most high throne of God; hail cloud of light; hail, paradise, through whom may we be worthy of the delight of Paradise.
+Let us now bring to God’s Mother an outstanding prayer of thanks, and let us now cry out: Hail, most high throne of God; hail cloud of light; hail, paradise, through whom may we be worthy of the delight of Paradise.

 **Katavasia.**

-Let all born of earth bearing torches, in spirit leap for joy; let the nature of the immaterial spirits honour and celebrate the wondrous saÂ­cred festival of the Mother of God, and let them cry: Hail, all-blessed Mother of God, pure and Ever-Virgin!
+Let all born of earth bearing torches, in spirit leap for joy; let the nature of the immaterial spirits honour and celebrate the wondrous sa­cred festival of the Mother of God, and let them cry: Hail, all-blessed Mother of God, pure and Ever-Virgin!

 **Exapostilarion.
 Women hear.**

-Becoming son of thunder<a href="#_ftn74" id="_ftnref74"><span class="MsoFootnoteReference" style="mso-special-character:footnote">[74]</span></a> you proclaimed to mortals: In the beginning was the Word,<a href="#_ftn75" id="_ftnref75"><span class="MsoFootnoteReference" style="mso-special-character:footnote">[75]</span></a> Apostle John; for faithfully leaning on your MasterÂ’s breast<a href="#_ftn76" id="_ftnref76"><span class="MsoFootnoteReference" style="mso-special-character:footnote">[76]</span></a> and drawing thence the streams of theology, you water the whole creation.
+Becoming son of thunder<a href="#_ftn74" id="_ftnref74"><span class="MsoFootnoteReference" style="mso-special-character:footnote">[74]</span></a> you proclaimed to mortals: In the beginning was the Word,<a href="#_ftn75" id="_ftnref75"><span class="MsoFootnoteReference" style="mso-special-character:footnote">[75]</span></a> Apostle John; for faithfully leaning on your Master’s breast<a href="#_ftn76" id="_ftnref76"><span class="MsoFootnoteReference" style="mso-special-character:footnote">[76]</span></a> and drawing thence the streams of theology, you water the whole creation.

 **Theotokion.**